 Some people like to grieve…for the dead, for their past mistakes, for the bad things going on.
 There is safety and comfort in grieving.
 You know how you should act.
 You do not have to make as much of an effort.
 It is one way of getting and keeping attention.
 You do not have to deal with the future; you can live in the past.

 Christmas seems to trigger the grieving cycle in people.
-In order to break this cycle we need to remember what Solomon says in Ecclesiastes 3:1,
+In order to break this cycle we need to remember what Solomon says

 There is a time for every event under heaven…